What Are You Required to Disclose When You Sell Your Home?

 Disclaimer: Information in this article is meant to be used for educational purposes only and not to be taken as legal advice.
 HomeLight always encourages you to reach out to a legal advisor concerning your own situation.

-When you set out to sell a house, most states require you to make certain “disclosures.”
-Disclosures refer to any “material defects” in the home, and in many states you will be held liable if you don’t tell the buyer about them upfront.
+When you set out to sell a house, most states require you to make certain disclosures.
+Mandated disclosures refer to any material defects in the home, and in many states, you will be held liable if you don’t tell the buyer about them upfront.

-To avoid getting in legal trouble, it’s imperative that you know what you should and need not disclose when you fill out your own disclosure statement.
+To avoid getting into legal trouble, it’s imperative that you know what you should and need not disclose when you fill out your disclosure statement.
 We’ve done all of the legwork for you and pulled sample disclosure docs for every single state.

-In this article you’ll be able to read up on the disclosures in your state and take a look at a sample disclosure form in order to prepare yourself to fill out the real one.
+In this article, you’ll be able to read up on the mandated disclosures in your state and take a look at a sample disclosure form to prepare yourself before filling out the real one.

 What is a seller’s disclosure statement or seller’s disclosure form?

 In a nutshell, the basis of most state disclosure documents is the same.
-You’ll be asked a series of questions about the condition of your property and if anything is broken, damaged, or does not work.
-This includes things like the foundation of the house, skylights, the plumbing, pool, HVAC, etc.
+You’ll be asked a series of questions about the condition of your property and whether anything is broken, damaged or does not work.
+This includes things like the foundation of the house, skylights, plumbing, pool, HVAC, etc.

 Some states require you to disclose problems with the land; others just with the structure of the home itself.
-Other states have additional disclosures that you need to note.
-For example, in Washington, you must disclose if you live near a farm.
+Select states have additional mandated disclosures that you need to note.
+For example, in Washington State, you must disclose if you live near a farm.

-In some states, like California, your real estate agent is not legally allowed to help you fill out the form, so you’ll need to complete it on your own.
+In some states, including California, your real estate agent is not legally allowed to help you fill out the form, so you’ll need to complete it on your own.

 If you do need help filling out a disclosure document in a state where you cannot ask your agent for help, you will need to consult a real estate lawyer.